FAQs: Wye Elementary School Replacement

 When will the replacement school be completed and what will be the first day of school?

-- We anticipate construction will be completed in early 2020.
+- We anticipate construction will be completed in spring 2020.
 We’re not yet sure if students will be in classes at the end of the 2019-20 school year or will move in September 2020.

 How much will the replacement school cost?